agustinr2015/Exercises/Ex02b.md

 * OwnerPhone - (OwnerFirstName, OwnerLastName, OwnerEmail)

 #### Is every determinant a candidate key?
-     Non of the determinants are candidate key.
+Non of the determinants are Candidate Key.
 ## Step Two: Break into two reliations
 * Owner
 * Pet